SP-MMIBdx/sp-web-solutions-client-dashboard/readme.md

 ## 📌 Project Overview

-This application is a lightweight business management system for freelancers and agencies.
+This application is a lightweight business management system designed for SP Web Solutions.

 It provides: